SxC97/Package-Monitor/README.md

 # Known Issues

-- [ ] Pip doesn't show up in dropdown despite showing when script is executed in terminal.
+- [ ] Pip doesn't show up in dropdown despite output being formatted perfectly when script is executed in terminal.
 Perhaps this is a Bitbar issue?
-- [ ] Pip doesnt show packages correctly.
-Sometimes showes blank lines as entries.
 - [ ] Gem always shows OpenSSL as out of date.
-Maybe this is just an issue with my gem?
+Maybe this is just an issue with *my* gem?
-- [ ] Odd spacing sometimes between package manager name and number of outdated packages in dropdown.
 - [ ] Terminal commands not executing when clicked.
 - [ ] Sub problem of above, Gem updating requires sudo?